arturo-sosa/video-chat/README.md

 # Pet Project: Video Chat

 This application was made as a pet project to experiment with Astro and WebRTC.
-The frontend was made using AstroJS for rendering and SolidJS for component behavior.
+The frontend was made using AstroJS for rendering, SolidJS for component behavior and TailwindCSS for styling.
 The backend was made with NestJS.

 For comunication I am using sockets to manage chat rooms and webrtc for handling peer to peer comunication.